felipemeriga/artemis-network/README.md

 - `tcpAddress`: The hostname and port for the TCP server (e.g., `127.0.0.1:5000`).
 - `httpAddress`: The hostname and port for the HTTP server (e.g., `127.0.0.1:8080`).
-- `bootstrapAddress`: The hostname and the port of the bootstrap node(genesis node), for initiating a common node.
+- `bootstrapAddress`: The hostname and the port of the bootstrap node, which represents another node that already exists in the network, which will be the first point of contact of this current node, for discovering another nodes.
+If launching genesis node, you don't need to provide this attribute.
-It's optional, if you want to start a full-node, you don't need to provide this value, if you want to start a common node, that needs to sync with peers the latest chain state, you need to provide it.
 - `nodeId`: A unique ID for your node.

 ---